 After all, fatal accidents in the workplace are commonly caused by falls or foreign objects striking workers.
 Further, workers in the manufacturing and construction industries are particularly susceptible to such accidents.
 Nevertheless, construction companies and manufacturers can take immediate steps to avoid these maladies.
 This post will highlight a few.

 Indeed, taking these steps is not always easy, and workers and employers may not always agree on the best ways to achieve these goals.
 But having the conversations are important to get the process started.
-If, as an employee, you have concerns about your rights to workers compensation benefits after a workplace accident, an experienced workers compensation attorney can advise you.
+If, as an employee, you have concerns about your rights to workers compensation benefits after a workplace accident, an experienced Los Angeles workers compensation lawyer can advise you.